recursehex/Hybrid/docs/testing.md

 ### Test Runner Script

-The primary way to run tests is using the `run_tests.sh` script:
+The primary way to run tests is using the platform-specific test runner:

+#### Unix/macOS

 ```bash
 # Run all tests